KozlowskaAgnieszka/JestJS-tests/Readme.md

-JEST.JS

-A simple calculator written using HTML, CSS and JavaScript created for testing purposes using the JestJS library.
+Check out the brainy **Jest.js** library in action with a super cool calculator!
+This little guy was whipped up using HTML, CSS, and JavaScript for the ultimate test drive.